MicrosoftDocs/dynamics365smb-docs/business-central/contoso-coffee/jobs/contoso-coffee-jobs-basic.md

 ### Results

- - Job Ledger Entries and Resource Ledger Entries of type *Usage* will be created
+ - Project Ledger Entries and Resource Ledger Entries of type *Usage* will be created
  - Item Ledger Entries will be created to negatively adjust the inventory
- - On the Job Card, the Costs and Prices in the Tasks area will reflect the new balances waiting to be invoiced
+ - On the Project Card, the Costs and Prices in the Tasks area will reflect the new balances waiting to be invoiced
- - On the Job Card, the Job Details FactBox will reflect the totals of the prices
+ - On the Project Card, the Project Details FactBox will reflect the totals of the prices

 ## Creating a Sales Invoice for a Job